personio/datadog-synthetic-test-support/README.md

 ## Getting started

+This library is compiled with JDK 17.
+Your project should be on JDK 17+ in order to use it.

-Start using our library  in a gradle project by following the steps below:
+Start using the library in a gradle project by following the steps below:

 1. In the gradle project, add a new source set and Gradle task to run test generation in `build.gradle.kts` file.
 ```kotlin